RFM-Editing: Rectified Flow Matching for Text-guided Audio Editing: Experiments

 \subsection{Ablation and Visualization}

-As shown in Table~\ref{tab:my-tableaudiometric}, increasing $t_\text{start}$ preserves more of the original audio but reduces the editing strength, which results in improved perceptual quality as reflected by the lowest FAD and highest IS when $t_\text{start}=0.1$, but simultaneously leads to poor semantic alignment with the target captions, as indicated by an extremely low CLAP score.
+We analyze the effect of initialization for diffusion start time on editing behavior in Table~\ref{table3}.
+Increasing $t_\text{start}$ preserves more of the original audio, but reduces the editing strength, which results in improved perceptual quality, as reflected by the lowest FAD and highest IS when $t_\text{start}=0.1$, but simultaneously leads to poor semantic alignment with the target captions, as indicated by an extremely low CLAP score.
 By contrast, setting $t_\text{start}=0.01$ offers the best trade-off, yielding the best CLAP while still maintaining competitive audio quality.

 To intuitively illustrate the effectiveness of RFM-Editing, we visualize the cross-attention weights within the diffusion network.
-Successful editing requires the model to precisely localize the time frames of relevant sound to be removed or replaced and to attend to newly added events in the instruction.
-We visualize both the dynamics of cross-attention between specific tokens and the audio feature, as well as heatmaps showing the temporal instruction sequence-audio cross-attention across the time frames of the spectrogram.
+Successful editing requires the model to accurately localize the time frames of sound events to be removed or replaced, while also attending to newly added events in the instruction.
+We present two complementary visualizations: dynamic normalized cross-attention trajectories between selected instruction tokens and audio features in Fig.~\ref{fig2:dynamicattention}, and token-wise cross-attention heatmaps that illustrate the relative attention distribution of different tokens throughout the generation process in Fig.~\ref{fig3:heatmap}.

-In Fig. \ref{fig2:dynamicattention}, the cross-attention weights between specific instruction tokens and the corresponding audio frames reveal how the model focuses on relevant segments to be edited.
-Notably, we observe that the tokens ``beeps" and ``barking" exhibit high attention values at specific time frames that correspond exactly to the actual occurrence of machine beeps and dog barks in the audio.
-This observation indicates that our model can automatically and accurately localize the audio events, without requiring time-aligned masks, which is crucial for achieving precise and effective audio editing.
+In Fig.~\ref{fig2:dynamicattention}, the cross-attention weights between specific tokens and audio features reveal how the model focuses on key segments for editing.
+Tokens ``beeps" and ``barking" associated with transient events exhibit sharp attention peaks that align with actual sound occurrences, whereas the token ``dog" describing a persistent source maintains high attention over longer time spans.
+This observation reflects the true temporal structure of the audio and indicates that the model can accurately localize target events without time-aligned masks, which is crucial for precise and effective audio editing.